 Retention of existing trees and tree plantings at steel work sites help conserve biodiversity.

 Wild birds such as bulbuls and eagles gather and animals such as Ezo red fox and deer visit the forests we make and maintain.

 Participating in the “Company Forest”

-The Wakayama Works is participating in the “Company Forest” program for preservation of forest environments in Wakayama Prefecture.
+The Kansai Works Wakayama Area is participating in the “Company Forest” program for preservation of forest environments in Wakayama Prefecture.
 This program involves tree-planting and other volunteer work with the aim of preserving Wakayama's natural environment by maintaining local forests.

 At a 2.52 hectare privately-owned forest we have rented in Nakahechi-cho, Tanabe City, for a project named “Nippon Steel Forest” calls for planting and cultivating approximately 5,000 broad-leaf trees.
 Daily maintenance is entrusted to the Nakahechi-cho Forest Cooperative, while our employees participate in works such as underbrush cutting.